mate-academy/layout_search-bar-airbnb/readme.md

 - You have to put `input` inside the `form` for correct data processing.
 Form should have `action` and `method` attributes.
 - Each search bar be inside its own `form` element.
 - Task has styling for `:focus` state.
-Forms, labels, diovs are nt focusable by default.
+Forms, labels, divs are not focusable by default.
 Consider it when selecting your layout.
 - Remember that inputs and other interactive elements don’t inherit font styles by default.
 - Remember that placeholder has its own set of styles available using `::placeholder` pseudo-element.